Azure/autorest.az/doc/onboarding-guide.md

-# Onboard process for using Azure Cli Codegen (autorest.az)
+# Onboarding process for using Azure Cli Codegen (autorest.az)

 ## Step 1.
 Init the process